 In order to convey your similarities to your ideal customers, you have to first find a way to get that message to them.
 And you can do this with great content marketing.

 Start a conversation between brand & consumer.

 Successful content marketing strategies require two things: search engine optimization (SEO) and positive user experience.
 Just because your SEO efforts make your content easy to find doesn’t mean your audience is going to want to read it.
 Priority number one is to ensure your content is of real quality, genuine, and honest.

 The best way to start building trust with your strategies is to first define target personas.
 Once you secure personas, they must evolve from shadowy figures of inspiration to working, breathing people.
 When you truly get to know your audience (e.g. location, age, education level, gender, etc.), it makes creating content strategies that are aligned with their values easier and more trustworthy.

-But!
-Amongst the bad there’s always good: hundreds of families responded to the tweet with pictures of their own interracial families, thanking Old Navy for its acceptance and support.
+But among the bad, there’s always good: Hundreds of families responded to the tweet with pictures of their own interracial families, thanking Old Navy for its acceptance and support.
 Some even mentioned they’d be heading to Old Navy that same day to shop.

 Content marketing should be a creative adventure.

 Don’t make the mistake of creating tiresome content, like only pushing posts about company-related news or announcements.
 While news is important, it’s information that loses value very fast.
 Not to mention, it doesn’t show your audience that you’re invested in them at all.
 You’ll come off as sales-y, self-motivated, and flat.
 Ultimately, you’re offering them little to no takeaways.